The "Full-Spectrum" Difference: Why To Look Out For This Term On A Label

 Full-spectrum hemp oil (not to be confused with hemp seed oil) is an extract only derived from hemp.
 Hemp is the term for a cannabis plant with 0.3% tetrahydrocannabinol (THC) or less—not enough for mind-altering effects.
 In contrast, a CBD oil can be extracted from either hemp or marijuana.
 Marijuana is the term for cannabis plants with higher levels of THC.

-The benefits of full-spectrum hemp oil.
+The benefits of full-spectrum oils.

 So what are all those compounds, and what do they do?
-First, cannabinoids affect the body's endocannabinoid system, the body's "master regulatory system," which plays a role in maintaining the immune, digestive, and central nervous systems.
+First, cannabinoids affect the body's endocannabinoid system, the body's "master regulatory system," which plays a role in 2maintaining the immune, digestive, and central nervous systems.

 Our bodies actually make their own endocannabinoids to help keep us in balance or homeostasis.
-But researchers theorize that sometimes we become deficient in endocannabinoids, which can lead to chronic conditions such as irritable bowel syndrome or migraines.
+But researchers theorize that sometimes we become deficient in endocannabinoids3, which can lead to chronic conditions such as irritable bowel syndrome or migraines.
 When taken as a supplement, phytocannabinoids, which come from plants, may be able to help ease some of the symptoms by helping our endocannabinoid system perform its delicate balancing act.*